MethodsDev/kinnex-documentation-external/_subpages/bulk_tertiary_processing.rst

 `Test Data`
 ~~~~~~~~~~~
-The test dataset used for demonstarting downstream processing worklfows for FUll Lnegth correpsond to HG002 from the `Genome-in-a-Bottle project <https://www.nist.gov/programs-projects/genome-bottle>`_
+The test dataset used for demonstarting downstream processing worklfows for Full Length correpsond to HG002 from the `Genome-in-a-Bottle project <https://www.nist.gov/programs-projects/genome-bottle>`_
 and `UHRR Universal Human Reference RNA <https://www.thermofisher.com/order/catalog/product/QS0639>`_ cell lines.

 (Add information on the kits used here)